‘One of a kind’ Betty Boothroyd, first woman Commons Speaker, dies

 Prime Minister Rishi Sunak tweeted: “I am saddened to hear of the death of Betty Boothroyd.
 A remarkable woman who dedicated her life to politics, she was an inspiration as the first woman Speaker.

-“The passion, wit & sense of fairness she brought to politics will not be forgotten.
+“The passion, wit (and) sense of fairness she brought to politics will not be forgotten.
 My thoughts go out to her family.”

 Leader of the Opposition Sir Keir Starmer said: “Betty Boothroyd was an incredible and inspirational woman.